 Mini Cases: What This Looks Like In The Real World

 These are micro examples to make the execution concrete.
-None require a massive audience, just good operations.
+None requires a massive audience, just good operations.

 The Mobile Groomer Who Stops Driving All Day

-A founder in Leeds starts mobile grooming and realises travel kills profit.
+A founder in Leeds, who completed a dog grooming course to enhance her expertise, starts mobile grooming and realises travel kills profit.
 She switches to two neighbourhood days per week, offers set slots and adds a £10 ‘matting rescue’ add-on.
 She drops mileage by 35% and fits 1 extra groom per day without working longer.

 The Treat Brand That Uses Local Proof Before Online Scale

 A couple in Kent launch calming treats.
-They place 50 sample bags with 3 groomers and 1 daycare, include a QR code for repeat orders and collect 27 emails in 10 days.
+They place 50 sample bags with three groomers and one daycare, include a QR code for repeat orders and collect 27 emails in 10 days.
 They don’t touch paid ads until they have 15 written testimonials and a consistent reorder rate.

 The Dog Walker Who Sells Structure, Not Steps

-A walker in Manchester stops selling ‘60-minute walks’ and sells ‘3 structured sessions per week’ with GPS logs and a short note on behaviour.
-Price moves from £12 to £18 per dog, group size caps at 4, cancellations drop because deposits and fixed days are in place.
+A walker in Manchester stops selling ‘60-minute walks’ and sells ‘three structured sessions per week’ with GPS logs and a short note on behaviour.
+Price moves from £12 to £18 per dog, group size caps at four, cancellations drop because deposits and fixed days are in place.

 The Pet-Tech Operator Who Starts With A Spreadsheet

 If you’re handling animals on a commercial basis, don’t wing it on insurance and local rules.
+If your business involves selling pets, make sure you understand the legal requirements, including licenses and certifications needed to operate compliantly.
 A cheap policy that doesn’t cover what you actually do is worse than no policy because you’ll think you’re protected when you’re not.

 Do / Don’t Checklist Before You Commit

-• Do build a one-page unit economics sheet and update it after every 5 customers.
+- Do build a one-page unit economics sheet and update it after every five customers.

 Download The 7-Day Validation Plan And Put This Into Motion